 Lunch can be had easily on the Strip as the city is known for having some of the finest dining in the world.
 From small cafes to the trendiest restaurants, they’re all available for your culinary experience.
 Many people find it hard to leave Las Vegas without partaking in a buffet.
 All of the Strip buffets are fabulous and mid-day pricing is about half the cost of evening dining.
 You might be tempted to partake in the 1200 pounds of crab legs served daily at the World Buffet inside the Rio Resort and Casino!

 The afternoons are a perfect time to escape the Strip and visit some of the natural beauty that abounds within a short distance to the Strip.
 The easiest and closest destinations are Hoover Dam and Red Rock Canyon National Conservation Area.
-Both areas are a short drive by car or numerous tour companies operate reasonable prices half-day tours.
-The tours will pick you up at your hotel after lunch and have you back by dinner time.
+Pink Jeep offers tours to both!

 After dinner, head into one of the hundreds of bars or nightclubs and enjoy signature cocktails, craft beers, or non-alcoholic wonders.
 Live music is plentiful.
 Of course, you may also want to make time for a show.
 Las Vegas is the live entertainment capital of the world and any night can feature dozens of the world’s most well-known entertainers all performing at sold-out venues all over town.
 Live theater such as Cirque du Soleil is available by the dozens as well.
 Were you aware that Las Vegas has eight different Cirque shows?